Automotive Industry

 Expert Insight

-Question and Answers with Automotive Industry Insider Dave Rose — Director of Quality at IMKA Ltd.
+Question and Answers with Automotive Industry Insider Paul Kirkley — Kaizen Group Senior Leader.

-- Tell us about yourself- Who is Dave?
+- Tell us about yourself- Who is Paul?
 When you aren’t working, what do you like to do to relax?

-- What has been your biggest achievement that you are proud of?
+- What has been the biggest achievement that you are most proud of?

-- When was your first introduction to the Automotive industry and why did you choose to work in the Automotive industry?
+- Why did you choose to work in the Automotive industry?
 What drew you towards it?

-- What are you most passionate about Automotive?
+- What are you most passionate about in the Automotive Industry?

 - Have there been any new developments that you are excited about?